How to Remove OpenVPN Server on Linux (CentOS, RHEL & Ubuntu)

 Let’s Start

-Step 1: Figure Out The Running Port And Protocol
+Step 1: Identify the OpenVPN Running Port and Protocol

 To initiate the process of uninstalling OpenVPN, the first thing we need to do is to figure the working port and protocol for OpenVPN because there are many conditions when OpenVPN server is running on a custom port and Protocol.